kubearmor/KubeArmor/contribution/k8s_installation_guide.md

 * Requirements

-  You can install Docker and Kubernetes on any Ubuntu platform.
+  You can install Docker and Kubernetes on any Ubuntu platform (e.g., 18.04, 20.04, and 20.10).

 * Prerequisites